-People are injured every day in Westchester when they fall due to a dangerous slippery condition or tripping hazard.
-Building owners and their contractors are responsible for the dangerous slip/trip hazards they create.
-They are also responsible for those dangerous conditions on their property that they should have discovered and fixed.
-The insurance company should compensate the injured person with money to cover the economic losses and pain and suffering caused by the landlord’s negligence.
+Tripping hazards are everywhere in New York, Westchester and the Bronx.
+Building owners and their contractors are responsible for the dangerous conditions they create.
+They are also responsible for dangerous conditions they should have discovered and fixed.
+Experienced local accident attorneys, Tomkiel & Tomkiel, will show you how to protect your claim and require the insurance company to compensate you for the economic losses and pain and suffering caused by the landlord’s negligence.

 - Soapy residue from improperly mopped floors